Who I Work With

 Our society paints a very specific idea of what caring for others ‘should’ look like – Clean house!
 Calm voices!
 Crafts! - and the reality can be far from that ideal.
 I work with all my caregiver clients to look compassionately and constructively at their situation, find ways to ease anxiety and burdens, and let go of expectations that do not serve their situation.

-Members of Polyamorous, non-monogamous, extended and Step-, or chosen families
+Partners in Polyamorous, non-monogamous, or chosen families

 Caregivers of those with special needs